BretFisher/node-docker-good-defaults/README.md

 docker-compose uses proper bind-mounts of host source code into container so you can edit locally while running code in Linux container.
-- **Use nodemon in container**. docker-compose uses nodemon for development for auto-restarting node in container when you change files on host.
+- **Use nodemon in container**. docker-compose uses nodemon for development for auto-restarting Node.js in container when you change files on host.
 - **Enable debug from host to container**. opens the inspect port 9229 for using host-based debugging like chrome tools or VS Code.
 Nodemon enables `--inspect` by default in docker-compose.
 - **Provides VSCode debug configs and tasks for tests**. for Visual Studio Code fans,